nbaxter13/nbaxter13.github.io/_posts/2014-11-18-Models-with-Metadata.md

 ### Healthy vs. Carcinoma
 First I'll show the models for distinguishing healthy patients from those with carcinomas.
-I ran models containing 1 to 5 risk factors, and looked for the one with the lowest conditional Akaike Information Criteria (AICc).
+I ran models containing 1 to 5 risk factors, and looked for the one with the lowest corrected Akaike Information Criteria (AICc).
 The table below shows the 10 best models with 1 to 5 risk factors.
 The best model used age, gender, and smoking, all of which are known risk factors for CRC ( [Gender](http://www.cancer.org/cancer/colonandrectumcancer/detailedguide/colorectal-cancer-key-statistics), [Age and Smoking](http://www.cancer.org/cancer/colonandrectumcancer/detailedguide/colorectal-cancer-risk-factors)).

 |Model                                     |AICc   |